drryjoh/chemgen/tutorial/mechanism_creation/README.md

 Temperature Gibbs Monomial at 300           : [ 1 300 90000 2.7e+07 8.1e+09 2.43e+12 7.29e+14 2.187e+17 6.561e+19 1711.13 ]
 ```

-This tests the source code and other thermodyanic properties
+This tests the source code and other thermodyanic properties, consult the `chemgen.cpp` for the source code implementation.

 running
 ```bash